aarongorka/aarongorka-com/content/blog/smart-switch-for-pc.md

 <!--more-->

+⚠️This is a cautionary tale, not a guide.
+See conclusion if you just want a solution.

 I've been into Home Assistant for a while now, and something I've always wanted for my desktop PC was the ability to turn it on remotely.
 Unfortunately, my relatively expensive MSI X99S GAMING 7 motherboard does not support the most basic and fundamental feature called [Wake-on-LAN](https://en.wikipedia.org/wiki/Wake-on-LAN), which would have made this trivial to achieve.

 So I need some kind of external gadget to do this.
 There are some "out of the box" products that do this, even ones that use Zigbee, but they were in the range of $20-$30.
 Why pay that when an ESP32 is $4 and ~your time is worthless~ there's an opportunity to learn?